 I’m still not over Edward.
 Not over it.

-Anonymous asked: hi! do you think "She's so mean" describes Ted/Vic?
+Anonymous said: hi! do you think "She's so mean" describes Ted/Vic?

 Eh, maybe parts of it, but my Victoire isn’t mean enough for the whole song to work.
 A bit abrasive, certainly, but not unkind.